 At a foundation, customers subject to ITAR including the manufacture, sale, and distribution of defense and space-related articles and services as defined in the United States Munitions List (USML) must physically reside in the United States as well as be handled by US-only citizens with supporting controls in place to ensure the same.
 Epicor’s position is that all data stored within Epicor’s ITAR environment should and is treated as ITAR-controlled including the end-to-end encryption to the prescribed ITAR standards.

-Although stated elsewhere that third-party products are not in scope of this document, it is important to note, for matter of compliance, that some of these solutions are known to be outside the scope of ITAR compliance.
+Although stated elsewhere that third-party products are not in the scope of this document, it is important to note, as a matter of compliance, that some of these solutions are known to be outside the scope of ITAR compliance.
 Please discuss with your Epicor sales representative, and in some cases, independent legal counsel.

 Do you offer API or web services access to Kinetic in the cloud?

 Web Services calls that are deemed to present security, performance, or scalability violations will be immediately terminated.
-Customers will be advised of the reason for the termination as soon as practical and will be given the opportunity to remedy the problem.
+Customers will be advised of the reason for the termination as soon as practical and will be allowed to remedy the problem.

-May I load my own corporate applications onto a Kinetic Server/run my applications in your datacenter?
+May I load my corporate applications onto a Kinetic Server/run my applications in your data center?